-Module 8: Trinitarian & Christological Controversies
+Module 8: Theological Controversies

 Hi everyone, and welcome to the eighth module of the History of Christianity 1 Course.
 In this section, we'll be looking at a series of theological controversies from the fourth and fifth centuries.
 We'll look at the reasons behind these controversies and the heresies that caused them, as well as the how they were resolved and the ongoing impacts.